nuuuwan/news_lk3_data/README.md

 *2024-10-04 18:42:00* · [`economynextcom`](https://economynext.com/sri-lanka-new-govt-proceeds-with-isb-deal-citigroup-to-manage-exchange-182363/) · `en`

-ECONOMYNEXT – Sri Lanka will go ahead with a deal to restructure sovereign bond reached last month, with final confirmation on compliance with their parameters having come from both the International Monetary Fund and an Official Creditor Committee.
+ECONOMYNEXT – Sri Lanka is going ahead with a deal to restructure sovereign bond reached last month, with final confirmation on compliance with their parameters having come from both the International Monetary Fund and an Official Creditor Committee.

 Sri Lanka said the International Monetary Fund earlier gave informal confirmation that the sovereign bond agreement in principle (AIP) reached in September, with a ‘local option’ domestic banks was in line with the debt sustainability parameters.